digitalghost-dev/premier-league/README.md

 ## Overview
 * Extracts Premier League data with a self written API in Go and a Football API using Python.
-* Data is transformed and processed, loaded into BigQuery then sent to a Streamlit dashboard.
+* Data is transformed and processed, loaded into BigQuery, then sent to a Streamlit dashboard.
 * Project is containerized with Docker and uses GitHub Actions for CI/CD.

 ### Important Links